SeanJia/NeuralNetLibrary/README.md

 ```

 ## About the author
-Hi, my name is Zhiwei Jia, currently an undergraduate student double majoring in Computer Science and Applied Math @ UC San Diego.
+Hi, my name is Zhiwei Jia, a student @ UC San Diego.
 Welcome to my [website](http://zhiweijia.net) for more about me and my projects.